oscardominguez-ds/Outlet-Store-Sales-Predictions/README.md

 The Random Forrest Model R2 score tells us that the features used in the model together account for 56 % of the variance in the target.

 ## Recommendations:
-I recommend the Linear regression model the errors or the difference from the true median price vs predicted is smaller than the Decision Tree model.
+I recommend the Linear regression model.
+The errors or the difference from the true median price vs predicted is smaller than the Decision Tree model.
 ## Limitations & Next Steps

 ## For further information